-00. ?
-Wh nich level describes your community currently?
-Not Started Level 1 Level 2 Level 3 • Level 1 - Local leaders take families' needs and exand state programs and policies. xperiences into ac count in their administratio n of federal Some ways communities can get started include : :
+- ?
+Which level describes your community currently?
+Not Started Level 1 Level 2 Level 3 - Level 1 Local leaders take families' needs and experiences into account in their administration of federal and state programs and policies.

 - Use tools like surveys and community listening sessions to learn about families' needs in your community and their experiences accessing child and family services, including child care supports, food and housing assistance, and other programs that help families meet basic needs.
 Multiple formats to gather feedback and information should be used to reach a diversity of families.
 Ensure listening sessions are held in physically accessible spaces and that translation services are available. - Fully integrate parents and caregivers and child-serving providers into all relevant committees, task forces, and workgroups where policy strategies that impact young children and their families are considered.
 Include stakeholders from different racial and ethnic groups-especially those most likely to be affected or those you are most interested in reaching-in the development of new policies and programs.
 Determine who is missing and how they can be engaged.